jasonroy0/BNP-short-course/DP ShinyApp/DPMixApp/Introduction.md

 ## About
 Dirichlet Process (DP) models are a flexible class of Bayesian nonparametric (BNP) models with broad applicability.
-DP models can be used for unsupervised clustering, nonparametric density estimation, and nonparametric regressions.
+DP models can be used for unsupervised clustering, Bayesian bootstrapping, nonparametric density estimation, nonparametric regression, and more.

 The Dirichlet Process is a distribution over distributions.
 Whereas a probability distribution characterizes the uncertainty about realizations of a random variable, the Dirichlet Process characterizes the uncertainty about the distribution itself.